It refers to a condition in which there is the presence of red blood cells (erythrocytes) in the urine.

 Trauma: Treatment depends on the type and severity of the injuries.
 In severe cases, surgery may be necessary.

-The main types of treatment are surgery, chemotherapy, radiation therapy, and immunotherapy, a type of treatment that stimulates the immune system to fight cancer.
+The main types of treatment are surgery, chemotherapy, radiation therapy, and immunotherapy, a treatment that stimulates the immune system to fight cancer.

 Glomerulonephritis: Treatment may include antibiotics to treat any infection, medications called diuretics that help increase the amount of urine excreted from the body, medications to control high blood pressure, and dietary changes to reduce the work of the kidneys.

-If it is caused by an autoimmune disorder, such as lupus, medications to suppress the immune system, including corticosteroids or cyclophosphamide (Cytoxan, Neosar), may be prescribed.
+If an autoimmune disorder causes it, such as lupus, medications to suppress the immune system, including corticosteroids or cyclophosphamide (Cytoxan, Neosar), may be prescribed.

 Bleeding disorders: Treatment depends on the specific type of bleeding disorder.
-Hemophilia patients can be treated with clotting factor infusions or fresh frozen plasma, a type of transfusion that provides the missing factors.
+Hemophilia patients can be treated with clotting factor infusions of fresh frozen plasma, a type of transfusion that provides the missing factors.

-Children with hematuria as a result of glomerulonephritis usually make a full recovery if their disease is mild or develops after a strep infection.
+Children with hematuria due to glomerulonephritis usually make a full recovery if their disease is mild or develops after a strep infection.

-Adults with glomerulonephritis are less likely to recover on their own, although the outlook depends on the specific type of glomerulonephritis.
+Adults with glomerulonephritis are less likely to recover independently, although the outlook depends on the type of glomerulonephritis.

 The more severe forms of the disease can eventually lead to chronic kidney failure.
 For people with kidney or bladder cancer, the outlook depends on the stage and type of tumor.

-In general, if a kidney or bladder tumor is diagnosed early, the cancer can often be cured.
+Cancer can often be cured if a kidney or bladder tumor is diagnosed early.